-In our everyday life, we spill a lot of things on our clothes and area around us.
-Spills can develop stains which sometimes need hard core elbow-grease to completely get rid of it.
-Stubborn stains on anything can be very annoying but with these handy stain removal techniques, you can easy say goodbye to them.
-Here are fool-proof ways to remove the everyday food stains easily.
+In our everyday life, we spill a lot of things on our clothes and the area around us.
+Spills can develop stains that sometimes need hard core elbow grease to completely get rid of them.
+Stubborn stains on anything can be very annoying but with these handy stain removal techniques, you can easily say goodbye to them.
+Here are fool-proof ways to remove everyday food stains easily.

 Beet stains can leave behind dark and stubborn purple stains.
 To remove the stain, drench the bread in cold water and keep it over the stain.
 Repeat the process using new bread until all the stain comes off.